Architecture College of Architecture

 Pass/No Pass

-None of the required classes in the degree programs are offered Pass/No Pass, but a maximum of 12 Pass/No Pass credit hours of humanities, social sciences, or open electives may be taken from departments outside the College of Architecture.
-ACE courses specified by the College of Architecture may not be taken Pass/No Pass.
+None of the required classes offered in the professional program are offered Pass/No Pass, except DSGN 10.
+Classes applying toward ACE requirements specified by the College of Architecture may not be taken Pass/No Pass.

 Transfer Credit Rules